utshomax/postman-docs/src/pages/docs/getting-started/using-api-client.md

 ## Accessing the API Client

-When you open the Postman desktop app for the first time, you can create a free Postman account or sign into you Postman account.
+When you open the Postman desktop app for the first time, you can create a free Postman account or sign in to your Postman account.
 If you choose to skip creating or signing in to an account, you will enter the offline API Client.
 You'll also enter the API Client if you sign out of Postman.

 <img alt="Postman Offline API Client" src="https://assets.postman.com/postman-docs/v10/api-client-v10-14.jpg">